Skip to main content

 The loans for which you seek forgiveness must have been made before the end of your five years of qualifying teaching service.

-You must have been employed as a full-time teacher for five complete and consecutive academic year in a school that meets the criteria listed under Qualifying Teaching Service for Loan Forgiveness Basics below.
+You must have been employed as a full-time teacher for five complete and consecutive academic years in a school that meets the criteria listed under Qualifying Teaching Service for Loan Forgiveness Basics below.

 Qualifying Service for Teacher Loan Forgiveness Basics

-The criteria for qualifying teaching service includes teaching at a school or educational service agency that serves low-income families and is listed in the Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits.
-The school also must be in a school district that qualifies for funds under Title I of the Elementary and Secondary Education Act of 1965, as amended, and have been selected by the U.S. Department of Education based on a determination that more than 30 percent of the school’s total enrollment is made up of children who qualify for services provided under Title I.
+The criteria for qualifying teaching service includes teaching at a school or educational service agency that serves low-income families and is listed in the Annual Directory of Designated Low-Income Schools for Teacher Cancelation Benefits.
+The school also must be in a school district that qualifies for funds under Title I of the Elementary and Secondary Education Act of 1965, as amended, and has been selected by the U.S. Department of Education based on a determination that more than 30 percent of the school’s total enrollment is made up of children who qualify for services provided under Title I.

 In addition, all elementary and secondary schools operated by the Bureau of Indian Education, or operated on Indian reservations by Indian tribal groups under contract with the bureau, qualify as schools serving low-income students.